 Practice at home:

 Praise your children for working hard as they practice their instruments, do their homework, or participate in sports.

 Most importantly, acknowledge that your child is not perfect, and that is okay.
 Let them own their mistakes, and support them while they put in the work to correct those mistakes.

 Teaching your child to listen to and follow the instructions given will help your child go up a letter grade immediately.
 I cannot tell you how many students lose points simply because they do not listen well.

 Listening well means hearing information, processing the information, and interacting with the information.
-This is a skill that requires paying attention even when it isn’t fun Additionally, I have observed that students who choose to listen well are more entertained and enjoy their time in the classroom more than than those who do not.
+This is a skill that requires paying attention even when it isn’t fun.
+Additionally, I have observed that students who choose to listen well are more entertained and enjoy their time in the classroom more than those who do not.

 Students that listen well are able to perform better because they have a firm grasp on the content of the lesson and the instructions on how to demonstrate their understanding.

 Many students understand the content, but they fail to demonstrate it because they have not listened to what was required of them and left out major portions of the assignment given.
 I promise you, the teacher has repeated the instructions and the content at least fifteen times in at least seven different ways.

 This does not mean every child who listens well will receive an A. There are factors that cause learning to be more difficult for some than it is for others.
 However, those who listen well will find success.
 Sometimes success is moving from a D to a C.